Yueying-12N/project_sd1/README_Documentation.md

 sgu.theme('BlueMono')   # set the color if GUI
 ```
 ### 3. Define functions
 This function will be given to the OutputStream object and is called whenever the stream needs a new chunk of sound to play.
-Parameters of the sound are changed via global external global variables like frequency.
+Parameters of the sound are changed via global external global variables like frequency.(Be careful that need to declare the global variables pps1-pps3)
 ```
 def steam_callback(outdata, frames, time, status):
     if status: